greenplum-db/gpdb/gpdb-doc/markdown/analytics/pl_container_using.html.md

     $ docker image load < plcontainer-python3-image-2.2.0-gp6.tar.gz
     ```

-3. Install the `python3-pycuda` software to your operating system.
-For example:
-    ```
-    $ sudo apt install python3-cuda
-    ```

-4. Use a text editor to create a Dockerfile that customizes the PL/Container image to add GPU support.
-For example:
+3. Customize the PL/Container image to add the required CUDA runtime and `pycuda` library.
+The following example Dockerfile contents show how to add CUDA 11.7 and `pycuda` 2021.1 to the PL/Container image.
+Use a text editor to create the Dockerfile:
     ```
     FROM pivotaldata/plcontainer_python3_shared:devel